-As a result, people are given the chance to regain their confidence and build their self-esteem with no time limit.
+As a result of this support, people are given the chance to regain their confidence and build their self-esteem with no time limit.
 In addition, there are also five Emmaus groups currently working to open new communities.

 "Without the lifeline and second chance, I wouldn’t be able to say that I'm living independently and working as a full-time paid van driver at Emmaus Norfolk & Waveney.
 I've finally got my life back."